Counter Terrorism News Check

 Fannie Mae and Freddie Mac are the only two Fortune 500 companies

-that are not required to inform the public about any financial difficulties
+that are not required to inform the public about any financial

 that they may be having.
 In the event that there was some sort of

-financial collapse within either of these companies,
+financial collapse within either of these companies, U.S.

-U.S. taxpayers could
+taxpayers could

-be held responsible for hundreds of billions of dollars in outstanding
+be held responsible for hundreds of billions of dollars in

 debts.